Akuli/porcupine/docs/utils.rst

 ------------------------

-I might remove these functions later, and they are there because some part of Porcupine still uses them or these functions do something that was difficult to implement.
+I might remove these functions later, and they are there because some part of Porcupine still uses them, the function does something that was difficult to implement or I'm planning on rewriting the whole function in an incompabile way later.

 .. autofunction:: errordialog
 .. autofunction:: temporary_bind
-.. autofunction:: nice_repr